All Episodes

 Might have been Bush 41 years.

-I know it was during this show, which started in 1988, there was a town hall meeting somewhere in the Midwest, and the people that showed up were raucous and unruly, and CNN was the network televising thing.
+I know it was during this show, which started in 1988, and there was a town hall meeting somewhere in the Midwest, and the people that showed up were raucous and unruly, and CNN was the network televising the thing.

-He was trying to quiet the crowd.
+And Bernard Shaw was the, and he was trying to quiet the crowd.

-Meaning whoever from the government was showing up to conduct this particular town hall.
+Wait for the officials, he said, meaning whoever from the government was showing up to conduct this particular town hall.

 I don't even remember what it was about.